omar-basheer/MarkGenie/README.md

 # MarkGenie

 ## Overview
-MarkGenie is a tool for automatically grading student responses based on their similarity to a provided rubric.
+MarkGenie is a tool for automatically grading student responses to open-ended questions based on their similarity to a provided rubric.
+It was created with the goal of enhancing automated grading systems already capable of grading objective questions.
 It offers both extractive and abstractive marking methods to evaluate the similarity between the a student's response and a given rubric.
 The tool leverages natural language processing techniques and machine learning models to automate the grading process.

 ## How it Works
 Mark Genie utilizes natural language processing (NLP) techniques to analyze and compare student responses with a predefined rubric.
 Each student response is